 Trello is available for free for personal use and small teams and has a reasonable pricing scheme that makes it a good option for startups and small businesses.

-Trello is better for the execution of your projects than it is for project planning, as you can assign, prioritize, and set deadlines for tasks with ease.
+Trello is better for executing your projects than for project planning, as you can assign, prioritize, and set deadlines for tasks with ease.

 Trello’s Dashboard is straightforward, and the solution offers excellent integration with other third-party apps and services, such as Google Drive, Dropbox, MailChimp, Salesforce, and more.